Receive webhooks and trigger actions based on them.

 Configuration Paths

-Following locations are checked for a configuration file:
+Following locations are checked for a configuration file when starting:

 • /etc/webhookey/config.yml